storacha/piri/README.md

 4. **[TLS Configuration](./docs/setup/tls-termination.md)** - Set up HTTPS for your domains
 5. **[Server Setup](./docs/guides/piri-server.md)** - Deploy the Piri server

-> **Note:** Using Curio?
-See [Filecoin's PDP documentation](https://docs.filecoin.io/storage-providers/pdp/install-and-run-pdp) for setup instructions.
-The Piri UCAN server can connect to Curio as an alternative to the Piri PDP server.

 ### Quick Links

 - **New to Piri?** Start with the [Getting Started Guide](./docs/getting-started.md)